nealcaren/fightordie/contributing.md

 ### Marginal notes
 We seek to add marginal explanatory notes.
 These are usually a sentence or two that provide additional information about the subject that Crisis readers would likely know, such as details about a specific person or organization.
 In addition, these notes can include links and pictures.
 To submit one, a "New Issue" on our GitHub [issues page](https://github.com/nealcaren/fightordie/issues) with the page, where on the page the note should go, and text of the note in Markdown, ending with your initials (e..g, "- npc").
 Folks who contribute marginal notes will be listed on the credits page.

+## Organizing
+The table of contents and the way articles are slotted to section is a work in progress, evolving as new texts are available.
+For example, some of the [uncategorized](https://www.dareyoufight.org/Sections/misc.html) might fit somewhere now, or several might make their own section.
+You can contribute to the project by proposing/editing book sections by [posting your ideas as an issue](https://github.com/nealcaren/fightordie/issues).

+## Errors
+If you spot any potential error in the text, double-check with the [original issue](https://drive.google.com/drive/folders/116HKri7avjuFeg7kJgZ0X99P9KS5ZIP0?usp=sharing).
+You can help fix the mistake by [reporting it to us as an issue](https://github.com/nealcaren/fightordie/issues) or sending me an [email](mailto:neal.caren@unc.edu).

 ## Copyright
 Magazine issues, including those of The Crisis, published before 1927 are now in the public domain.
 I have found no evidence that the copyright for later issues were renewed and all are freely available on the [Internet Archive](https://archive.org/details/pub_crisis).